Board of Directors

 A 30-year resident of Carmel Valley, Maxine was born and raised in Oregon and attended Willamette University prior to receiving a BA in American Studies from San Jose State University.
 She was involved for several years with the Monterey Museum of Art as a docent and Creative Response teacher and was a long-time tour escort for a local travel agency.
 Being an enthusiastic member of Monterey Peninsula College’s Gentrain program led to a lifelong love of learning and travel.
 Having a large family keeps her active and involved and one of her top priorities is staying in touch with friends.
 After the death of her husband Dan three years ago, the Society and History Center have become important parts of her life.

 She is a charter member of the Historical Society having participated in many aspects of its growth.
 She has organized many fund-raising rummage sales and has served several years as a board member.
-Maxine has been Chair of the Society’s Docent and Volunteer Programs since it opened in 2013 and also serves as a member of the Collections Committee.
+Maxine has been Chair of the Society’s Docent and Volunteer Programs since it opened in 2013 and also serves as Chair of the Collections Committee.

 Want to get involved?